fedspendingtransparency/usaspending-api/CONTRIBUTING.md

 * [black](https://black.readthedocs.io/en/stable/)
     * Will be installed when following the steps in the [readme](README.md)
     * From repo root dir, run: `black .`
-    * If using a plugin in an IDE or code editor, ensure the black tool configuration matches the `[tool.black]` section in [pyproject.toml](pyproject.toml)
+    * If using a plugin in an IDE or code editor, ensure the Black tool configuration matches the `[tool.black]` section in [pyproject.toml](pyproject.toml)

+### Pre-commit Hooks
+To assist developers it is possible to leverage pre-commit hooks to run several checks before git creates a commit.
+The Python dependency is included in the requirements files.
+To get started, run

+    pre-commit install

+Which will add itself to your local git repo config and begin to operate in the background.
+If you do not wish to participate in pre-commits, you can either uninstall pre-commit or commit your code with the --no-verify switch.
+Code checks will continue to occur in Travis, this is just a way to short circuit certain common errors that can be quickly and easily caught before wasting precious Travis time/energy/resources.

+**IMPORTANT** If Black updates any files, the commit will fail and those files will be moved out of the git staging area (obviously, since they have been edited).
+You will need to re-add those files to staging (`git add` or however you do it using the GUI) before you re-commit your commit.

 ## Automated Tests
 In conjunction with the above code syntax checks, it is recommended to run tests locally before pushing code and opening PRs